higherrrrrrr/higherrrrrrr.fun/README.md

 **Welcome to the Higherrrrrrr repo!** This project provides a **Solana-based launchpad** for community-driven tokens, featuring:

-- **Dynamic Token Metadata** (on-chain “evolutions” tied to price or market milestones)
+- **Dynamic Token Metadata** (on-chain "evolutions" tied to price or market milestones)
 - **Conviction NFTs** (awarded to big holders when thresholds are crossed)
 - **Flexible Fee Splits** (supporting token burns, protocol revenue, and single-sided liquidity)
 - **Secure, Modular Architecture** (anchor-based smart contracts, PDAs, audits, etc.)

-Whether you’re a developer integrating new token projects or just exploring how the platform works, this repo has everything you need to **get started**.
+Whether you're a developer integrating new token projects or just exploring how the platform works, this repo has everything you need to **get started**.

 ---